mstaack/laravel-postgis/README.md

 ## Warning
 This Package has been moved to a new owner and aims for Laravel 6/7  and PHP 7 support only soon!

+Replace all your references to the new namespace: `MStaack\LaravelPostgis`

 Thanks to :
 - https://github.com/njbarrett
 - https://github.com/phaza